symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

     sudo docker-compose up --build --detach

+4. If you have installed the ``api-assembly`` distribution, verify that the node is running by opening a new browser tab with the following URL: ``localhost:3000/chain/height``.

 .. note:: To stop all the running services, execute ``sudo docker-compose down`` under the same directory you did the up command.

-4. If you have installed the ``api-assembly`` distribution, verify that the node is running by opening a new browser tab with the following URL: ``localhost:3000/chain/height``.

-To stop the docker process, press ``Ctrl+C``.

 *********************************
 Interacting with the test network